cloudflare/workers-sdk/packages/wrangler/telemetry.md

 ## What happens with sensitive data?

-Cloudflare takes your privacy seriously and does not collect any sensitive information including: any usernames, raw error logs and stack traces, file names/paths and content of files, and environment variables.
+Cloudflare takes your privacy seriously and does not collect any sensitive information including: usernames, raw error logs, stack traces, file names/paths, content of files, and environment variables.
 Data is never shared with third parties.

 ## How can I view analytics data?

-To view what is being collected while using Wrangler, provide the environment variable in your command
+To view what is being collected while using Wrangler, provide the following environment variable in your command:

 `WRANGLER_LOG=debug`